NFL News: Jamal Adams Adds NFC South Team To List Of Possible Locations

 The saga of Jamal Adams and where he may land in the NFL continues to grow each day as more teams get added to the mix.
-On Thursday, the New York Jets’ safety came out and announced the seven teams to which he would welcome a trade.
+On Thursday, the New York Jets safety came out and announced the seven teams to which he would welcome a trade.
 Less than 24 hours have passed, and he’s already added an eighth team to the bunch, and it’s the Tampa Bay Buccaneers of the NFC South.

 Things had already taken an interesting turn in the NFC South with the arrival of Tom Brady and Rob Gronkowski in Tampa.
 Those additions to the offense have brought about a lot of attention from other free agents and players looking for somewhere to land in a trade.